cowrie/docker-cowrie/README.md

 attacker.

 # Building
-Note that you will need to install Docker.
+Note that Docker needs to be installed already.

 Run the following command to build all the images: